Benjaminpjacobs/rails-engine/README.md

 * ```bundle```
 * ```rake``` to run test suite.

-Interact with this API at the [Swagger Application UI](https://sales-engine-api.herokuapp.com/apidocs/index.html) or on [Swagger Hub](https://app.swaggerhub.com/apis/Benjaminpjacobs/sales-engine-api/1.0.0).
+You can also interact with this API at the [Swagger Application UI](https://sales-engine-api.herokuapp.com/apidocs/index.html) or on
+[Swagger Hub](https://app.swaggerhub.com/apis/Benjaminpjacobs/sales-engine-api/1.0.0).

 ---